-The following are the EPA-approved percentages of oxygenates for non-road vehicles:
+The following are percentages of oxygenates for non-road vehicles:

 ETHANOL (ethyl or grain alcohol) up to 10% by volume.

 You may use gasoline containing up to 10% ethanol by volume.
 Gasoline containing ethanol may be marketed under the name "Gasohol".

 Do not use gasoline containing more than 10% ethanol by volume.
 The use of gasoline containing a higher percentage (e.g. E15, E20, E85) of ethanol has not been approved for use in this vehicle and may cause starting and/or performance problems and can also damage metal, rubber, and plastic parts of the fuel system and are not be covered by the Distributor's Limited Warranty.
+Do not use gasoline containing METHANOL (methyl alcohol).
+Gasoline containing methanol may cause starting and/or performance problems.
+It may also damage metal, rubber, and plastic parts of your fuel system.